 20b.
-Shares
+Savings

-The total amount of shares held by related parties at the year end was €811.774 (2020: €739.909).
+The total amount of savings held by related parties at the year end was €756,681 (2021: €811,774).

 21. Additional financial instruments disclosures

 21a.
 Financial risk management

 The credit union manages its members' shares and loans so that it earns income from the margin between interest receivable and interest payable.
 The main financial risks arising from the credit union's activities are credit risk, market risk, liquidity risk and interest rate risk.
 The board of directors reviews and agrees policies for managing each of these risks, which are summarised below.